Mihai2507/Dice-Game/README.md

 - 🎲 Random dice rolls with fair outcomes
 - 🏆 Score tracking
 - 🔁 Play as many rounds as you like
+- 🎮 You can play it single-player or multi-player

 ## 🛠️ Technologies Used